Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and the resource 'observed network requests buffered during this browser session', distinguishing it from siblings like inspect_request (which inspects individual requests) and intercept_network (for interception).
-It also specifies that it returns @rN refs for follow-up.
+The description explicitly states the verb 'List' and resource 'observed network requests buffered during this browser session.'
+It distinguishes from siblings like 'inspect_request' by noting that this tool returns stable @rN refs for follow-up inspection.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.